M-watermelon/WatermelonBlog/_posts/2022-08-08-Back-in-action.md

 ---
 June:

-I went on vacation for a month, I was pretty burnt out from finals so I mainly relaxed.

-I did some research related to Networking and Linux, but I mainly focused on art and drawing.
+I didn't do much, but I did some research related to Networking and Linux.

 ---